Chilean peso: Value of the peso against the United States dollar

 Between 1974 and 1979, the Chilean peso was allowed to float within a crawling band.
 From June 1979 to 1982 the peso was pegged to the United States dollar at a fixed exchange rate.
 In June 1982, during that year's economic crisis, the peso was devalued and different exchange rate regimes were used.
 In August 1984 the peso returned to a system of crawling bands, which were periodically adjusted to reflect differences between external and internal inflation.

 Starting in September 1999, the Chilean peso was allowed to float freely against the United States dollar for the first time.
 Chile's Central Bank, however, reserved the right to intervene, which it did on two occasions to counter excessive depreciation: the first, in August and September 2001, coincided with Argentina's convertibility crisis and with the September 11 attacks in the United States.
 The second, in October 2002, was during Brazil's presidential election.

+During the first months of the Presidency of Gabriel Boric, the US dollar began to have a strong appreciation against the Chilean peso, among the reasons was the very strong drop in the raw material of Copper, in addition to political and economic instability due to the rise of the cost of living reaching its highest level in 20 years of 2-digit inflation of 14.1%, also due to uncertainty about the arrival of the 2022 Chilean constitutional referendum that would take place a few months later between approval and rejection and the discouraging economic figures in China led the dollar to exceed the figure of 1000 pesos for the first time in its history, reaching a price of more than 1050 pesos per dollar; after that, the Central Bank of Chile carried out its largest exchange intervention in the market, intervening on Thursday, July 14, 2022, for an amount of up to US$25,000 million starting on 18 July 2022 and until 30 September 2022.

+During 2023, the dollar has had a strong devaluation that was quoted at approximately 780 Pesos per dollar.
+On 28 July 2023, the Central Bank of Chile announced the strongest drop since 2009 in the monetary policy rate with a drop substantial 100 basic points from 11.25% to 10.25%, which led the dollar to have a strong rise as there began to be greater access to loans and as time deposits were not profitable, they led to reaching 860 pesos per dollar.